-With a primary focus on performance, the UNC School of the Arts provides an environment similar to that of an artist’s colony, where students are encouraged to grow, to experiment, and to develop their abilities to the fullest.
-Students study with resident master teachers who have had successful careers in the arts — from American Ballet Theatre to the New York City Opera — and who remain active in their professions.
+With a primary focus on performance, the UNC School of the Arts provides a conservatory environment where students are encouraged to grow, to experiment, and to develop their abilities to the fullest.
+Students study with resident master teachers who have had successful careers in the arts — from American Ballet Theatre to the Metropolitan Opera — and who remain active in their professions.
 Noted guest artists frequently bring lessons directly from the contemporary arts world.

 Approximately 1,250 students are enrolled in the five conservatories that make up the School of the Arts: Dance, Design and Production, Drama, Filmmaking and Music.
 Ranging from high school to undergraduate, graduate and post-master’s, the students are selected by audition or portfolio review and interview.
 Along with rigorous arts training, students receive intensive academic instruction through the Division of Liberal Arts and the High School Academic Program.
 With its full academic program, the school awards the high school diploma, bachelor’s and master’s degrees and the Professional Artist Certificate.

 An innovative, experienced and bilingual arts leader, Brian Cole is the ninth chancellor of UNCSA.
 He leads approximately 1,300 students from high school through graduate school, as well as 700 summer and 500 community school students, and more than 600 faculty and staff.